hackerzhuli/unity-code/README_MARKETPLACE.md

 🚀 **Supercharge your Unity development workflow with Unity Code Pro!**

 Unity Code Pro is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
 Unity Code Pro delivers a seamless Unity development experience with comprehensive features for modern Unity development.
+And it's 100% free and open source!

 > **⚠️ Dependency:** This extension depends on [Dot Rush](https://github.com/JaneySprings/DotRush), which is a C# language server.
 If you're using C# extension or C# dev kit extension, you have to disable them in order for this extension to function correctly.
 >